garrandall/popular-music-data/tracks/here-comes-the-hammer-m-c--hammer.md

 You dance to the music while I'm on the mic
 OH, OH, OH - Here we go!

 Let's make it SMOOOOOOOTH...
-(RUH!!)
+(RUH!)
 C'mon, let's make it SMOOOOOOOTH...
-(RUH!!)
+(RUH!)
 Yeah!
 Let's make it SMOOOOOOOTH...
-(RUH!!)
+(RUH!)
 Let's make it SMOOOOOOOTH...
-(RUH!!)
+(RUH!)

 BUST IT! - A minute or two, now I'm rollin
 A whole new style that the people are holdin